karroge10/Movie-Survey-Form-Website/README.md

 The website utilizes features like input fields for text, email, number (in a certain range), radio buttons, checkboxes, submit buttons.

-The website is also optimized for mobile devices using media queries.
+It is also optimized for mobile devices using media queries.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.